mvolkmann/blog/src/ocaml.md

 It can expand to hold more, but providing a good estimate can make add entries more efficient.

-The `find` function raises a `Not_found` exception if the key is not found.
-The `find_all` function returns an empty list in that case.

-The `remove` function doesn't complain if the key being removed doesn't exist.

-The `replace` function can be used to add a new key or replace an existing one.

 ```ocaml
 let my_hash = Hashtbl.create 10
 ```